f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 One such example is when clients and protected resources are both local to each other without having to traverse the Internet.

 With either toplogy, two encrypted tunnels are automatically created between the CE and the two closest REs.
-At a minimum these redundant tunnels provide control-plane communication the CE.
+At a minimum these redundant tunnels provide control-plane communication to the CE.
 Through the Distributed Cloud Console or via API your configuraton commands traverse these tunnels.

 In the event of an Internet outage at a CE site, local survivability will continue to provide data plane services locally for a period of time.
 During this time, control plane services are suspended and will resume upon Internet connection reestablishment.